 How much should an mot and service cost together?
 A lot of garages will offer discounts if you book your MOT together with a service.
 Since your car requires a service every year, it makes sense to get your car serviced and MOT tested at the same time.
 It will save you multiple trips to the garage and you’ll save money on your MOT too.

 For a Class 4 MOT, which is for passenger vehicles with a capacity of 8 passengers, the cost of an MOT is capped by the Government at £54.85.
 MOTs are commonly priced anywhere between £30 and £40.
 At Stoneacre, we offer a 20% discount on the cost of your MOT when you book it together with a full or major car service, with prices starting from £199 for your MOT and service.
-Enter your vehicle registration and current mileage in the fields below for a quote.
+Enter your vehicle registration and current mileage in the fields below for the latest car service prices available on your vehicle.

 Book your Service